-Cefncoed Mawr Farmhouse is ideal for group activity breaks and family breaks in the Brecon Beacons, Mid Wales.
+Cefncoed Mawr Farmhouse is ideal for group activity breaks and family breaks dog friendly in the Brecon Beacons, Mid Wales.
 A comfortable and spacious modernised farmhouse, set less than 15 minutes north of Brecon, with magnificent views of the Brecon Beacons.
 The farmhouse sleeps 8 guests in four bedrooms.

 Situated in an ideal area for walking - with walks from the door, cycling, pony trekking, fishing and bird watching in the beautiful countryside of the Brecon Beacons National Park.

 Sleeps 8 - 3 Double Rooms, 1 Twin Room

 Kitchen - A large and well equipped kitchen with electric oven and hob, microwave, fridge freezer and dishwasher.
 A farmhouse style dining table seating 8.

 Utility Room- a spacious utility room - an ideal drying space for coats and boots, with a sink and the heating boiler.
 Leading through to a downstairs toilet with wash hand basin and washing machine.

 Living Room - very spacious with three large sofas, wood burner, TV with free view and DVD, pool table.

 Bedroom 1 - Double Bedroom with walk in cupboards and views of Penyfan and the Brecon Beacons